Pseudomoaner/colEDGE/README.md

 ### Part 4: Finding the composition of multi-layered regions
 Unfortunately, the algorithm of PlotEdgePackingFractions.m is unable to accurately assign populations if your system becomes multi-layered.
 This is because it fundamentally assumes that each pixel corresponds either to one cell from population 1, one cell from population 2, or no cell at all - it is unable to accurately quantify regions in which there are multiple layers of a single population, or a mixture of the two populations.

-For datasets where this is the case, instead use the
+For datasets where this is the case, instead use the PlotEdgeMultilayerFluoProfiels.m script.
+This script estimates the fluorescence of individual cells in the two channels using the outermost rim of cells, which generally remains single-layered even in multi-layered datasets.
+These fluorescence values are then used to estimate the depth of the two cell types in each pixel of the image, allowing more accurate composition analysis.

 ## References